oreoluwadnd/Exchequer/README.md

 # Exchequer
 An API that simulates Fintech processes for educational purposes.

-Originally developed to advance my understanding of Node.js, Express, and MongoDB, it is now freely accessible for use by anybody to build their own front-end applications (web or mobile).
+Developed initially to advance my understanding of Node.js, Express, and MongoDB, it is now freely accessible for anybody to build their own front-end applications (web or mobile).

 #### Requirements